-- Sesame Street (including tell a story to make your message memorable);
+- Sesame Street (tell a story to make your message memorable);

-- Renovating my kitchen (including that it’s okay to be a perfectionist if it means doing your very best work);
+- Renovating my kitchen (it’s okay to be a perfectionist if it means doing your very best work);

-- Going on a spa getaway (such as offering options without undercutting your value);
+- Going on a spa getaway (offer options without undercutting your value);

 - Watching Dancing With The Stars (it’s not all about you, whether you are writing or giving dance lessons); and

-- Dog behaviour (including taking long walks and being loyal).
+- Dog behaviour (take long walks and being loyal).

 I’m just back from a whirlwind visit to California and wanted to write a post about what I learned from the experience.
-Despite connecting flights, it was great because my frequent flyer brother was able to upgrade my seats on three out of four flights to Business Class.
+Despite connecting flights, it was great because my frequent flyer brother was able to upgrade my seats to Business Class on three out of four flights.
 I was sure there was something I could relate to running a business, like showing simple courtesy, treating customers as special and going above and beyond (oh, warm chocolate chip cookies!).